shashvat-singham/csv-uploader/README.md

 4. Then, to actually create the tables needed, run `db.create_all()`
 5. If you have an old version of the database, just delete the file, or write `db.drop_all()`

-## Use cases

-This tool is being developed for [Artesian Software](https://artesiansoft.com/), a Industrial IoT solution provider based in Alberta.
-The tool will allow farmers to upload their sensor data to Artensian's servers with an easy to use interface.

-## Contributing

-TBD